How credit counseling works

 Pros and cons of credit repair companies

-Hiring a credit repair company can feel like an easy option, but there are some pros and cons to consider.
+Hiring a credit repair company may seem like an easy way to potentially raise your credit score or help you prepare to take out new credit in the future, but there are some pros and cons to consider.

 Pros